LearnOnDemandSystems/docs/lod/vm-based-lab-build-best-practices.md

 1. Select **Decimal**, enter a value of **1**, and then click **OK**.

-    >[!KNOWLEDGE] This disables the animations in Office, which improves performance.

 1. Launch Office to confirm the setting change.

 #### Rearm Office